-An introductory course in the appropriate art history area or consent of the instructor is a prerequisite for some courses numbered above 3000.
+An introductory course in the appropriate art history area or consent of instructor is prerequisite for some courses numbered above 3000.
 Courses titled "Themes in ..." consider topics of current interest in the field, organized thematically rather than chronologically.

 ARTH:1000 First-Year Seminar